 What actually is a Royal Warrant?

-The correct term is Royal Warrants of Appointment which are issued to tradespeople for the supply of goods to the Queen, the Duke of Edinburgh and the Prince of Wales.
+The correct term is Royal Warrants of Appointment which is issued to tradespeople for the supply of goods to the Queen, the Duke of Edinburgh and the Prince of Wales.

 How many are issued?

-There are approximately 800 Royal Warrants holders, holding around 1100 warrants between them, with the number – according to the official Royal Warrant Holders Association – changing monthly.
+There are approximately 800 Royal Warrants holders, holding around 1100 warrants between them.
+The number – according to the official Royal Warrant Holders Association – changes monthly.
 The Royal grantors can each grant one warrant to a business but some businesses do hold multiple warrants hence the disparity in the above numbers.